 - Product line

-There are three common ways to position yourself or your company.
+These are three common ways to position yourself or your business.

-Choosing differentiation as a strategy means that the company offers products and services that differ from the competitors offer, in such a way that customers are willing to pay a higher price.
+Choosing differentiation as a strategy means that the business offers products and services that differ from the competitors’ offers, so customers are willing to pay a higher price.

 Ways to differentiate